-With respect to water conservation, a number of facilities use wastewater reclaim and treatment systems, and Battlefield and Toromont Cat are in the midst of multi-year plans to upgrade their equipment washing facilities, including water recycling systems (where feasible).
-One additional facility was retrofit with water recycling systems in 2017.
+With respect to water conservation, a number of facilities use wastewater reclaim and treatment systems, and Battlefield Equipment Rentals and Toromont Cat are in the midst of multi-year plans to upgrade their equipment washing facilities, including water recycling systems (where feasible).
+Three facilities were upgraded in 2019.
 Expenditures are not material.
-In addition, Toromont is tracking water usage as an environmental KPI, similar to the tracking of GHG emissions, with the goal of improved water efficiencies use across its operations.
+In addition, Toromont is tracking water usage as an environmental key metric, similar to the tracking of GHG emissions, with the goal of improved water use efficiency across its operations.

 Management reports quarterly to the Board of Directors on environmental matters.
-See the Corporation's 2017 Annual Report for additional information regarding the Corporation's environmental initiatives.